 Clustering algorithms.

 K-means.
 K-means clustering is among the most popular clustering algorithms across a variety of domains.
 K-means groups voxels by minimizing inertia (i.e. within-cluster sum-of-squares) between observations (e.g. voxels) and the centroid of their corresponding cluster.
 A potential drawback of this algorithm is that it assumes that clusters are convex and isotropic, and performs poorly when the underlying structure is not spherical in Euclidean space.
-K-means clustering requires one to specify the number of clusters and recomputed at each level of granularity desired.
+K-means clustering requires one to specify the number of clusters and to recomputed the clustering at each level of granularity desired.